jonathanyeung/jonathanyeung.github.io/vault/characters.radicals.dao.md

 ---
 id: dtjx8mmkarbx0j6avfdajrn
-title: Dao
+title: dāo
-desc: ''
+desc: '刀 - knife'
-updated: 1648436858733
+updated: 1658671980704
 created: 1648436858733
 ---

-刀 knife
+## 刀 knife

-on the side is different from on top
+On the side is different from on top:

-on top:
+On top:
 - 色 sè - hue
 - 角 jiǎo - horn